 - Mood regulation

-Try to include adequate amounts of fatty fish like salmon, herring, and sardines, egg yolks, cod liver oil, and mushrooms.
+Try to include adequate amounts of fatty fish like salmon, herring, sardines, egg yolks, cod liver oil, and mushrooms.
 As vitamin D deficiency becomes more prevalent, many foods now come fortified with vitamin D. However, we advise you to stick to whole, natural foods rather than overly processed fortified foods.

 Another option is supplementation.
 To ensure adequate levels in colder months, try taking a vitamin D3 supplement to maintain optimal levels.